 Over the course of the pandemic, nearly a third of cases of hospital onset COVID-19 (probable and definite) died within 28 days of the first positive specimen (30.5%).
-Cases who are in the probable and definite category have, by the design of the case definition, a longer length of stay prior to developing COVID-19.
-This is indicative of underlying medical condition which will also be a risk factor for mortality, and some of these patients may have died irrespective of COVID-19.
+Cases who are in the probable and definite category have, by the design of the case definition, been in hospital for 8 days or more for another reason prior to developing COVID-19.
+This is indicative of underlying medical conditions which will also be a risk factor for mortality, and some of these patients may have died irrespective of COVID-19.
 Additionally, patients receiving longer term treatment for COVID-19 dying more than 28 days after a positive test are not included in 28-day all-cause mortality.
 It is not possible to quantify this with the data currently available, and comparison with other published mortality data is difficult due to the different ways in which the deaths are defined and the populations in which they are reported.

 All-cause mortality data is available for other infection types commonly associated with nosocomial infection.
-In 2018, nearly a fifth of cases (18.2%) of Staphylococcus aureus bacteraemia; 10.9% of Clostridioides difficile cases aged 15 years and older; and 13.7% of cases of Escherichia coli bacteraemia had died within 30 days of their diagnosis.2 These mortality estimates are not directly comparable as the population of cases will include hospitalised and non-hospitalised cases and the duration of follow up differs (i.e. 28-day vs 30-day all-cause mortality).
+In 2019, nearly a fifth of cases (18.0%) of Staphylococcus aureus bacteraemia; 13.5% of Clostridioides difficile cases aged 15 years and older; and 13.2% of cases of Escherichia coli bacteraemia had died within 30 days of their diagnosis.2 These mortality estimates are not directly comparable as the population of cases will include hospitalised and non-hospitalised cases and the duration of follow up differs (i.e. 28-day vs 30-day all-cause mortality).

-The COVID-19 analyses are restricted to hospitalised patients and it would be anticipated that these patients are sicker and require hospital care.
-Crude mortality rates in Scotland, used in the calculation of hospital standardised mortality ratios, for January 2020 to March 2021 indicate that 4.9% and 11.1% of patients aged 60-79 years and 80+ years, respectively, die within 30 days of an admission to hospital.3 A UK study of mortality in nosocomial COVID-19 in older people reported that 27.0% of cases of nosocomial COVID-19 (diagnosed 15 or more days after admission) had died within seven days.4 After adjustment, nosocomial mortality was reduced compared with community acquired COVID-19 in hospitalised patients.
+The COVID-19 analyses are restricted to hospitalised patients and it would be anticipated that these patients are sicker as they require hospital care.
+Crude mortality rates in Scotland, used in the calculation of hospital standardised mortality ratios, for January 2020 to March 2021 indicate that 4.7% and 10.7% of patients aged 60-79 years and 80+ years, respectively, die within 30 days of an admission to hospital.3 A UK study of mortality in nosocomial COVID-19 in older people reported that 27.0% of cases of nosocomial COVID-19 (diagnosed 15 or more days after admission) had died within seven days.4 After adjustment, nosocomial mortality was lower compared with community acquired COVID-19 in hospitalised patients.